lostelements/esp8266-fastled-webserver/README.md

 FastLED + ESP8266 Web Server
 =========

 Control an addressable LED strip with an ESP8266 via a web browser or infrared remote control.
-In regards to the original code, I've added some GUI buttons and a new pattern and removed the IR code, so I can use the ESP8266 in a LARP game.
+In regards to the original code, some GUI buttons and new patterns were added and the IR code was removed.

 Hardware
 --------